Numerical Optimization Strategies for the Variational Hamiltonian Ansatz in Noisy Quantum Environments: Violation of the Variational Principle Bound and the Sampling Noise Floor

-The collective evidence from both panels demonstrates that population means naturally filter measurement noise, while best-value selection amplifies it.
-This has profound implications, in noisy quantum environments, traditional optimization approaches don't just struggle with precision - they actively mislead by chasing statistical fluctuations rather than true physical minima.
-The mean-based strategy's consistent positioning within the noise floor confirms its superior suitability for variational algorithms operating under sampling constraints.
-This discrepancy highlights a key finding:
+The lower panel of \cref{fig:error_analysis} aggregates these results across shot counts to compare three distinct error metrics.
+The black line represents the average magnitude of the population mean error across all iterations.
+The red line tracks the average error of the single best individual per iteration, highlighting the bias toward minimal values.
+Finally, the blue line serves as a control, plotting the population mean specifically for the single iteration where the global best solution was recorded.
+The collective evidence from both panels demonstrates that population means naturally filter measurement noise, while best value selection amplifies it.
+This confirms that in noisy quantum environments, traditional optimization approaches relying on the ``best'' individual do not merely struggle with precision; they actively mislead by chasing statistical fluctuations rather than true physical minima.
+This discrepancy highlights our key finding that population means resist overfitting by averaging out statistical fluctuations, thereby providing a more robust and physically meaningful estimate of progress.

-\begin{framed} Population means resist overfitting by averaging out statistical fluctuations, thereby providing a more robust and physically meaningful estimate of progress. \end{framed} Selecting the best-performing individual, especially from a small population as commonly used in optimizers like CMA-ES, is highly susceptible to noise exploitation.
-Such a strategy tends to select parameter sets that benefited from favorable downward statistical fluctuations, leading to spuriously low energy estimates that might even violate the variational principle \( \bar{C}(\boldsymbol{\theta}) < E_0 \) and do not represent genuine improvement towards the true minimum.
-The population means, by contrast, dampens the effect of outliers and provides an estimate closer to the expected value \( E(\boldsymbol{\theta}) \) for the central parameters of the population distribution.